 The island of Ireland springs to life with St Patrick's Day on the 17th March.
 As well as the famous St Patrick's Festival in Dublin, there are fantastic festivities happening in Cork, Limerick, Waterford, Sligo and Kilkenny.
 In Armagh, where St Patrick built his first church, you can enjoy the wonderful Home of St Patrick Festival.
-Head to Mayo in May and enjoy the Achill Island Film Festival or celebrate the ancients in County Westmeath with the Bealtaine Fire Festival on the Hill of Uisneach.
-Room for more?
+Head to Mayo in the month of May and enjoy a month-long series of events including the Achill Island Film Festival and Your Mayo Roots.
+Still have room for more?
 Try the Belfast Maritime Festival along the city's quays with Tall Ships, nautical fun and great food.